piepworks/blaze-starter/README.md

   </ul>
 </details>

+## Demo Application

+You can view a demo application built with this starter kit here: https://github.com/piepworks/blazehorse-demo

 ## 🤩 Inspired (and helped) by the works of these folks.
 Thank you!

 - [jefftriplett/django-startproject: Django Start Project template with batteries](https://github.com/jefftriplett/django-startproject)